 Center for Multiscale Electron Microscopy

-CryoTEM analysis of biological and synthetic materials
+CryoTEM analysis of molecules and materials

 Partners and external parties

 CMEM provides state-of-the art electron microscopy facilities for cryo, in-situ & 3D studies of molecules, materials, and processes across multiple length scales.
 We are part of the Netherlands Electron Microscopy Infrastructure (NEMI) and the Flagship node for our competences.
 Our facilities are used by academic partners in the Netherlands and abroad, as well as by industrial parties such as Covestro, AkzoNobel, DSM, Shell, Nouryon, SABIC, Clariant, FujiFilm.
 Interested parties should contact Heiner Friedrich.

 The CWTe facilitates research on wireless systems and antennas, raising the Internet of Things to a higher level.

 The Darcy Lab offers unique MRI facilities specially equipped for researching the properties of technological porous materials.

 The Equipment & Prototype Center (EPC) makes custom experimental setups and prototypes for various fields of research.

 In the Future Fuels Lab scientists are researching green fuels and cleaner combustion methods for engines.

 The High Capacity Optical Transmission Lab facilitates research on innovative optical fibers and signal processing techniques to enable…